 Passionflower is a climbing-like vine, native to the southeastern United States and Central and South America.
 People have used passionflower for medicinal purposes since the 16th century.
 Today, passionflower is commonly used to help treat anxiety, insomnia, along with many other sleep disorders and conditions.
 There are around 550 different species of flowering plants.
-In this article we discuss the benefits, uses, and side effects of passionflower.
+In this article we discuss the benefits, everyday use, liver safety, and side effects of passionflower.

 Studies suggest passionflower may help reduce stress, anxiety, symptoms of menopause, ease insomnia and minimize certain forms of pain.
 Passionflower has shown the ability to increase levels of gamma-aminobutyric acid (GABA) in the brain.
 GABA is a naturally occurring amino acid that works as an "actalike" neurotransmitter in your brain.
 Neurotransmitters function as chemical messengers.
 GABA decreases activity in your nervous system which can result in a calming effect thereby decreasing stress and anxiety levels.

 Passionflower can be taken as a supplement (capsule) or it can be made into a tea by steeping dried passionflower in boiling water.
 Passionflower tea has a moderate flavor with a slight earthiness aftertaste that can be naturally sweetened with honey or stevia.

 Clinical studies show that passionflower has anxiety-calming effects and can effectively help reduce anxiety levels.
 For example, in one clinical trial, researchers found passionflower had results similar to that of a prescription-based anti-anxiety medication.
 In fact, certain studies suggest passionflower may work as effectively as some anxiety prescription medication.